 Cortney Radocaj is a literary agent at Corvisiero Literary.
 She seeks young adult, new adult, and adult fiction in various genres.
 She represents fantasy of all shades (dark, low, high, urban—ALL OF IT), science fiction (character-centered is a plus), steampunk, cyberpunk, mythology/fairytale retellings (be subtle), gothic fiction, particularly Southern gothic, paranormal (but if it’s vampires/werewolves, there needs to be a twist or something unique!), mainstream contemporary fiction (needs to have a strong, unique hook), psychological horror, and magical realism.
 For any genre she takes, she appreciates LGBTQ storylines and neurodiversity.
 Learn more about Cortney here.

 Adria Goetz is an associate literary agent with Martin Literary Management.
-She is actively building her client list and looking for writers.
-Adria represents the lifestyle genre and everything under the Christian umbrella—children’s picture books, middle grade fiction, young adult fiction, and adult fiction and nonfiction (including memoir).
+She primarily represents picture books, middle grade, young adult, and is open to submissions for quirky gift/coffee table books, graphic novels, Christian devotionals, and adult nonfiction for the general market.
 Learn more about Adria here.

 Kelli Martin is a literary agent with Wendy Sherman Associates.
 She is seeking: Kelli is passionate about building the agency’s romance program, and is also excited to discover new talent and shape content in commercial women’s fiction and book club / upmarket fiction.
 Learn more about Kelli here.